How to apply for an apprenticeship

-Ask around – many candidates successfully secure an apprenticeship though asking around their family and friends network.
+Ask around – many candidates successfully secure an apprenticeship through their family and friends network.
 There may be a friend of a friend or family member who works in a business that interests you, and if so get in touch with them and chat about apprenticeship options.

 Look local – spend some time looking at and researching businesses who are local to you.
-Approach them directly and/or ask for the best person to communicate with via phone or letter.
-You can drop in a copy of your CV and cover letter which can explain why you would be a great fit for their business.
+Approach them directly and/or ask for the best person to communicate with via phone or email.
+You can send them a copy of your CV and cover letter which can explain why you would be a great fit for their business.
 This shows initiative as well as a go-getting attitude to work.

-Keep an eye out for opportunities – it could be you are already working in a part-time job and feel that there is scope to convert it into an apprenticeship, in order for your development and to gain education and training alongside your current role.
-Or you may overhear someone referring to staffing whilst you go about your everyday life, so seize the opportunity and be bold, introduce yourself and see where it takes you.
+Keep an eye out for opportunities – You may overhear someone referring to staffing whilst you go about your everyday life, so seize the opportunity and be bold, introduce yourself and see where it takes you.

 How to get the conversation started?

-• Funding – the programme is heavily (if not totally) government funded, meaning that it is unlikely to cost them anything, other than your salary.
-They get to develop their workforce without investing large amounts in training new employees and also could be eligible for additional grants, to support them in any extra costs they may incur by taking you on.
+- Funding – some apprenticeships programmes are government funded enabling employers to develop their workforce without investing large amounts in training.
+They could also be eligible for additional grants, to support them in any extra costs they may incur by employing you.

-• Developing and investing in their workforce – apprenticeships not only contribute to the day-to-day running of the business, but also learn whilst at college, so many employers learn a thing or two from their apprentices too when they bring new and up-to-date information back into the workplace.
+- Developing and investing in their workforce – apprentices not only contribute to the day-to-day running of the business, but also learn whilst at college, bringing new and up-to-date information back into the workplace.

-• Supporting their local community by employing local young talent.
+- Supporting their local community by employing local talent.

-• The employer must be willing to commit to the full duration of the apprenticeship (e.g. 13 months, 18 months or 24 months – depending on the type of apprenticeship undertaken), which often includes one day a week at college
+- The employer must be willing to commit to the full duration of the apprenticeship (e.g. 13 months, 18 months or 24 months – depending on the type of apprenticeship undertaken)

-• Apprentices must be continually supported/supervised in the workplace, during the entire duration of the apprenticeship
+- The employer must continually support/supervise apprentices in the workplace, during the entire duration of the apprenticeship

-• The role must meet the requirements of the apprenticeship aims
+- The employer must ensure the role meets the requirements of the apprenticeship aims